hplgit/pysketcher/README.md

 ### Examples

-See the `examples` directory for some examples.
+See the `examples` directory for some examples beyond the more basic ones in the tutorial.
 For example, a pendulum and its body diagram,

 <!-- <img src="examples/pendulum2.png" width=800> -->